celery/celery/docs/faq.rst

 to use both.

 `Task.retry` is used to retry tasks, notably for expected errors that is catch-able with the :keyword:`try` block.
-The AMQP transaction is not used for these errors: **if the task raises an exception it is still acknowledged!**
+The AMQP transaction isn't used for these errors: **if the task raises an exception it's still acknowledged!**

 The `acks_late` setting would be used when you need the task to be executed again if the worker (for some reason) crashes mid-execution.
-It's important to note that the worker is not known to crash, and if it does it is usually an unrecoverable error that requires human intervention (bug in the worker, or task code).
+It's important to note that the worker isn't known to crash, and if it does it's usually an unrecoverable error that requires human intervention (bug in the worker, or task code).

-In an ideal world you could safely retry any task that has failed, but this is rarely the case.
+In an ideal world you could safely retry any task that's failed, but this is rarely the case.
 Imagine the following task:

 .. code-block:: python